alicexue/fmri-pipeline/README.md

 - The slurm output is out of order (I think because feat is called in a subprocess).
 The log should still be clear.

 To do:
-- Check that program doesn't break if a task is missing in condition_key .json
-- Be able to specify subjects for level 3
 - Integrate with flywheel